roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md

 After you compare the configurations of CronHPA and HPA, you can find that:

--   scaleTargetRef field is used in the configurations of both CronHPA and HPA to specify the object to be scaled.
+-   The scaleTargetRef field is used in the configurations of both CronHPA and HPA to specify the object to be scaled.
 -   The crontab rules in the jobs section of the CronHPA configuration specify the number to which pods are scaled at the scheduled time.
 -   HPA triggers scaling activities based on resource usage.

-When CronHPA and HPA are both deployed, CronHPA and HPA may scale pods for the same application that is specified by scaleTargetRef.
+If both CronHPA and HPA are deployed, CronHPA and HPA may scale pods for the same application that is specified by scaleTargetRef.
 CronHPA and HPA are independent and unaware of each other.
 As a result, the CronHPA controller and the HPA controller scale pods for the application separately.
 The later scaling activity overwrites the earlier one.

 **Solution**